Amechi101/unlabel-backend/README.md

 1. Default plan

-- Curator gets 1% commission for items that actually sell from their collections.

-2. Silver plan

 - Curator gets 1.5% commission for items that actually sell from their collections.
-- Can choose 2 brands to seed them products every quarter

-3. Gold plan

-- Curator gets 2% commission for items that actually sell from their collections.
-- Get to choose 4 brands to seed them products every quarter

-4. Platinum plan

-- Curator gets 3% commission for items that actually sell from their collections.
-- Get to choose 7 brands to seed them products every quarter
+- Can make unlimited collections

 `d) Change Billing Cycle`